Sakkeh/JavaScript/README.md

 ### Number (integer or floating-point)

+> blockquote
-The number type is used for integer and floating-point numbers.
+> The number type is used for integer and floating-point numbers.

 JavaScript numbers are always 64-bit floating-point, where the number is stored in bits 0 to 51, the exponent in bits 52 to 62, and the sign-in bit 63.

+> blockquote

 ### String (represent textual data)